-Student Code of Conduct Policy: Any successful learning experience requires mutual respect from the student and the instructor.
-Neither the instructor nor the student should be subject to others' rude, disruptive, intimidating, aggressive, or demeaning behavior.
+COVID Syllabus Statement: It is the policy of South Plains College that as a condition of oncampus enrollment, all students are required to engage in safe behaviors to avoid the spread of COVID-19 in the SPC community.
+There will be no requirement for face coverings at any location on any South Plains College campus or classroom.
+Faculty, staff, or students may continue to wear a mask voluntarily, but there will be no requirements for face coverings in any circumstance.
+Students who believe they have been exposed or may be COVID-19 positive, must contact Health Services, DeEtte Edens, BSN, RN at (806) 716-2376 or dedens@southplainscollege.edu.
+Student Code of Conduct Policy: Any successful learning experience requires mutual respect on the part of the student and the instructor.
+Neither instructor nor student should be subject to others' behavior that is rude, disruptive, intimidating, aggressive, or demeaning.
 Student conduct that disrupts the learning process or is deemed disrespectful or threatening shall not be tolerated and may lead to disciplinary action and/or removal from class.